A Musical Joke: Structure and compositional elements

-The piece is notable for one of the earliest known uses of polytonality (though not the earliest, being predated by Heinrich Ignaz Franz Biber's Battalia), creating the gesture of complete collapse at the finale.
-This may be intended to produce the impression of grossly out-of-tune string playing, since the horns alone conclude in the tonic key.
+The piece is notable for one of the earliest known uses of polytonality (although not the earliest, having been predated by Heinrich Ignaz Franz Biber's Battalia), creating the gesture of complete collapse at the end of the finale.
+This might be intended to produce the impression of grossly out-of-tune string playing, since the horns alone conclude in the tonic key.
 The lower strings behave as if the tonic has become B♭, while the violins and violas switch to G major, A major and E♭ major, respectively.